krishnarajvr/microservice-mono-gin-gorm/product-service/README.md

 ## Steps

+### Coniguration
-### Change the config in .env for database and other configuration
+Change the config in .env for database and other configuration

+### Database Migration
-### Create a migration file - if required
+Create a migration file - if required

 ```
 make migrate-create NAME=create-product